-Anna Nyström Delivered Another Sizzling Yoga Pant Pic After Instagram Begged For An Encore
+Anna Nyström Delivered Another Sizzling Yoga Pants Pic After Instagram Begged For An Encore

-Scandinavian stunner Anna Nyström first found fame after posting yoga pant pictures to Instagram, and it seems as if the blonde bombshell continues to reign supreme in the category.
+Scandinavian stunner Anna Nyström first found fame after posting yoga pants pictures to Instagram, and it seems as if the blond bombshell continues to reign supreme in the category.
 The Swede just posted yet another athleisure shot earlier today, and fans are going just as wild as ever over the sexy shot.

-This is not the first time this week that Anna has uploaded a picture of herself in her favorite athleisure.
-Just two days ago, she posted a picture where she once again wore yoga pants, though this time the leggings were black and paired with a cozy chunky sweater, as covered by The Inquisitr.
+This is not the first time this week that Anna has uploaded a picture of herself in her favorite choice of athleisure outfit.
+Just two days ago, she posted a picture where she once again wore yoga pants, though this time, the leggings were black and paired with a cozy, chunky sweater, as covered by The Inquisitr.

-Fans loved the picture, and begged the model for more.
-Fortunately for her following of over eight million strong, she delivered.
+Fans loved the picture and begged the model for more.
+Fortunately for her following of over 8 million strong, she delivered.

 In the picture, Anna wears a skintight white top.
 Befitting the colder autumn weather, the top is a crewneck and has long sleeves.
-Nonetheless, the stretchy material makes sure to hug all of her incredible curves in all the right places.
+Nonetheless, the stretchy material made sure to hug all of her incredible curves in all the right places.

-The top is also cropped, which manages to fit nicely with her high-waisted gunmetal colored yoga pants.
+The top is also cropped, which manages to fit nicely with her high-waisted gunmetal-colored yoga pants.
 The thick band around the waist emphasizes Anna’s fantastic hourglass figure.
-The pants are so tight, they look almost painted onto Anna’s body, and they hug her hips to showcase her killer curves.
+The pants are so tight they look almost painted onto Anna’s body, and they hug her hips to showcase her killer curves.

 Anna left the rest of the look minimalistic and simple.
-Her long blonde locks were left natural, and they naturally fell down to her waist.
-Her makeup was a neutral palate, and included nude lips, a light brown eyeshadow, and strong brows.
+Her long blond locks were left natural, and they naturally fell down to her waist.
+Her makeup was a neutral palette and included nude lips, a light brown eyeshadow, and strong brows.

-The setting of the photo looked to be a parking lot, and a white wall served as the backdrop.
+The setting of the photo looked to be a parking lot, with a white wall serving as the backdrop.

 The upload quickly earned over 75,000 likes and close to 1,000 comments.